Don't Drink & Drive: Labor Day DUI Crackdown

 Free Case Evaluation

 A serious auto collision can leave victims financially unstable.
 Loss of wages, surgery and medication costs along with outpatient care can be financially prohibitive for injury victims - especially when they are unable to work while they are injured.

 If you or a loved one has been injured in a drunk driving accident, you may be eligible to file a lawsuit seeking compensation for medical expenses, property damage and pain and suffering.
-Contact an experienced Knoxville DUI attorney to discuss your legal options.
+Contact an experienced car accident lawyer in Knoxville to discuss your legal options.